piascikj/imdone/README.md

 navigate to your local project folder and run:
    `imdone`

+- You can start it in multiple directories and switch between projects in the UI

 ###See it in action!
 - fork this repository and run imdone in your local copy.
 I use the imdone for developing imdone
 ####Tasks are just markdown links